highamm/datascience234/docs/01-intro.md

 ## Intro to `R` and `R Studio`

 `R` is a statistical computing software used by many statisticians as well as professionals in other fields, such as biology, ecology, business, and psychology.
-The goal of Week 0 is to provide basic familiarity with `R` and `R Markdown`, which we will be using for the entire semester.
+The goal of Week 0 is to provide basic familiarity with `R` and `Quarto`, which we will be using for the entire semester.

 Open `R Studio` on the SLU `R Studio` server at
 <a href="http://rstudio.stlawu.local:8787" target="_blank">http://rstudio.stlawu.local:8787</a> and create a folder called STAT_234 or some other meaningful title to you.
 Note that you must be on campus to use the `R Studio` server, unless you use a VPN.
 Directions on how to set-up VPN are